10 Worst Star Trek Episodes

 3ENT: A Night in Sickbay

 A lot comes together in "A Night in Sickbay" that simply doesn't belong together: Archer's stubbornness towards the Kreetassans, his worries about Porthos, his uncalled-for sexual frustration.
 Each topic alone would have been suited for nothing more than a trivial side plot in a normal episode, if at all.
-But in their combination, the story ranges from very corny (Freudian slips) over unappetizing (Phlox's messy toenails) to plain annoying (Archer's dream sequence).
+But in their combination, the story ranges from tacky (Freudian slips) over unappetizing (Phlox's messy toenails) to plain annoying (Archer's dream sequence).
 I hope it's not Brannon Braga who speaks through Jonathan Archer: "I'm doing the breast I can."
 Read the full review.

 2TOS: The Alternative Factor